-Open the command prompt with Administrative privileges and type command “sfc / scannow” hit enter key to execute the command.
-Which scan for corrupted, missing system files, If found any the SFC utility automatically restore them from a compressed folder located on %WinDir%\System32\dllcache.
+Open the command prompt with Administrative privileges and type the command “sfc / scannow” hit enter key to execute the command.
+Which scan for corrupted, missing system files, If found any the SFC utility automatically restores them from a compressed folder located on %WinDir%\System32\dllcache.
 Wait until 100% complete the scanning process after that restart windows.
-This will very helpful if corrupted missing system files causing kernel security check failure BSOD.
+This will very helpful if corrupted missing system files cause kernel security check failure BSOD.

-Note: If running System file checker test results “windows resource protection found corrupt files but was unable to fix some of them” Then run DISM command “DISM /Online/Cleanup-Image/RestoreHealth.” which repair windows system image and allow SFC to do its job.
+Note: If running the System file checker test results “windows resource protection found corrupt files but were unable to fix some of them” Then run DISM command “DISM /Online/Cleanup-Image/RestoreHealth.” which repair windows system image and allow SFC to do its job.

-Open command prompt as administrator, type chkdsk C: /f /r and press Enter key.
+Open the command prompt as administrator, type chkdsk C: /f /r, and press the Enter key.

 Some other solutions you may try:

-Also Try to disable the fast startup feature from Control panel, View by “Small icons” and click Power Options.
+Also, Try to disable the fast startup feature from the Control panel, View “Small icons” and click Power Options.
 Next click on Choose what the power button does then click on Change settings that are currently unavailable.
 Here Under “Shutdown settings”, uncheck Turn on fast startup (recommended) then click Save changes.

-Check for Windows Update and Install them: As Microsoft regularly release security updates with bug fixes that’s why we recommend to check and install the latest windows updates which may fix different problems include kernel_security_check_failure BSOD.
+Check for Windows Updates and Install them: Microsoft regularly releases security updates with bug fixes that’s why we recommend checking and install the latest windows updates which may fix different problems include kernel_security_check_failure BSOD.

-you can check and install latest windows updates from settings -> update & security -> windows update and check for updates.
+You can check and install the latest windows updates from settings -> update & security -> windows update and check for updates.

-If all the above solutions fail to fix the issue still windows fail to start with BSOD error, Then try to Rollback windows to the previous version. ( applicable if the problem started after recent windows upgrade ) Or try System restore from Advanced options where windows revert the settings to the previous working state where system running smoothly. )
+If all the above solutions fail to fix the issue still windows fail to start with BSOD error, Then try to Rollback windows to the previous version. (applicable if the problem started after a recent windows upgrade) Or try System restore from Advanced options where windows revert the settings to the previous working state where the system running smoothly.)

-Did these solutions help to fix “kernel Security Check Failure BSOD Error in Windows 10”.
-Let us know which option worked for you also Read Windows 10 nearby sharing feature, how it works on version 1803
+Did these solutions help to fix “kernel Security Check Failure BSOD Error in Windows 10”?
+Let us know which option worked for you.